avinash311/nyc-metrocard-refill/README.md

 Use it to get a table of all possible additional subway rides based on current balance on a NYC MetroCard.
 It also offers a no-rounding mode, which may work for cash purchases at a manned ticket booth.

 This was more useful when MTA added a 5% bonus amount.
 Now there is no bonus.
-So this is just a calculator showing how much money to add given an existing balance and needed a certain number of rides.
+So this is just a calculator showing how much money to add given an existing balance and needing a certain number of rides.

 Also available in the Google Play Store as an Android app that can work offline without internet access. https://play.google.com/store/apps/details?id=com.aczoom.nycmetrocard